Date: 25 June 2014. Expert Advice versus

 a friend of TowBoatUS Captain Dave.
 Mark, the dock owner even ran

 an extension cord for me.
-I haven't been ashore yet.
-I'm tired.
+I have not been ashore yet.
+I am tired.

 I will confess to missing my